vipickering/vincentp/website/_posts/2016-09-23-use-cases-for-calc.md

 ## Vertical centre

-If you know the height of the element, [CSS Calc ](https://developer.mozilla.org/en-US/docs/Web/CSS/calc){:rel="external"}  can make it super simple to position an element vertical centre *and* respect a responsive layout.
+If you know the height of the element, [CSS Calc](https://developer.mozilla.org/en-US/docs/Web/CSS/calc){:rel="external"} can make it super simple to position an element vertical centre *and* respect a responsive layout.

 By using this simple equation: